 Strictly speaking Max was his uncle, but his Dad died when he was very young and his uncle Max took him in and raised him as his own in Phomolong.

-He told me that besides the buses (remember “Max Express”? yellow and green, I seem to remember) Max owned two shops, plus a petrol station in Swaziland.
+He told me that besides the buses – remember “Max Express” buses? yellow and green, I seem to remember – Max owned two shops, plus a petrol station in Swaziland.

-Max died in 1978 aged 60.
-His empire collapsed when he died, as his kids “were spoilt” and “none of them could manage anything”.
+Max died in 1978 aged 60 (so these news cuttings are ca. 1971).
+His empire collapsed when he died, as his kids “were spoilt” and “none of them could manage anything”, according to Thandinkosi.

-Max had sent Thembinkosi to college and he ended up in Durban working for Engen or Sapref or one of those places.
-Retired now, he plays the horses for fun and I see him at the tote on the roof of our centre quite often.
+Max sent Thandinkosi to college and he ended up in Durban working for Engen or Sapref or one of those fuel refinery places.
+Retired now, he plays the horses for fun and I see him at the tote on the roof of our centre occasionally.